-The Company has completed a detailed assessment of its financial instruments as of September 30, 2018.
+The Company completed a detailed assessment of its financial instruments as of September 30, 2018.
 The following table shows the original classification under IAS 39 and the new classification under IFRS 9

+IAS 39 IFRS 9

-Cash FVTPL FVTPL Trade and other payables Other financial liabilities Amortized cost
+Cash FVTPL FVTPL

+Trade and other payables Other financial liabilities Amortized cost

-The adoption of this standard did not have a material impact on the Company's consolidated financial statements but resulted in certain additional disclosures.
-The carrying value and measurement of all financial instruments remains unchanged as of September 30, 2019 as a result of the adoption of the new standard.
+The adoption of this standard did not have a material impact on the Company's financial statements but resulted in certain additional disclosures.
+The carrying value and measurement of all financial instruments remained unchanged as a result of the adoption of the new standard.